tadija-lazarevic/angular5-expressjs-mongoose/README.md

 npm run start

 # Application should start on your default browser on localhost:4200 address.
-# If everything works ok you should see : "It is alive!" message"
+# If everything works ok you should see "Test API" button and after clicking
+# it you should get toaster with "It is alive" message.

 ```
 # Config